strontic/strontic.github.io/xcyclopedia/library/wimserv.exe-1E310C46056ACE8AE3C3E947B465DB05.md

 ## Possible Misuse

 *The following table contains possible examples of `wimserv.exe` being misused.
-While `wimserv.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wimserv.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --